 Dr. Ruchi Tandon's lab is pursuing the drug discovery programs for NASH at THSTI to identify small molecule modulators of key hallmarks of the disease for therapeutic intervention.
-Her lab following is both targeted and nontargeted approaches to identify potential hits from in vitro screening platforms.
-Dr. Tandon's team is currently working on two potential modulators of disease, Ask-1, and FXR
+Her lab is following both targeted and non-targeted approaches to identify potential hits from in vitro screening platforms.
+Dr. Tandon's team is currently working on two potential modulators of disease, Ask-1, and FXR.